UnKabaraQuiDev/JavaSocketAPI/README.md

 Packet packet = new lu.poucy.jsa.packets.Packet(args);
 ```
-A packet contains a list of peers, each of which consists of a text key and a value.
-The packet acts as a HashMap.
+A packet consists of a list of pairs of a text key and any kind of value.
+The value can be text, numeric and event an object.

 ## Prepare a packet

-Prepare a packet:
+Packet preparation:
 ```java
 PreparedPacket ppacket = new PreparedPacket(new Packet(new ArrayList()), InetAddress.getHost("localhost"), 3000);
 ```
 A PreparedPacket is an intermediate step between creating the packet, and sending it.
-The first argument is the packet that will be sent, the second is the address to which it will be sent, and the third is the port to which it will be sent.
+Arguments are:
+1. The packet to be sent
+2. The target ip-address
+3. The target TCP-port

 ## Send a packet

-Send a packet:
+Packet transmission:
 ```java
 JSAServer server = new lu.poucy.jsa.server.JSAServer(3000, new char[] {1,2,3,4,5,6,7,8,9,0});
 JSAClient client = new lu.poucy.jsa.client.JSAClient(3001, new char[] {1,2,3,4,5,6,7,8,9,0});